 Binaural beats are a series of tones and sounds that affect brain waves.

-To listen to binaural beats you must use headphones.
-While listening the beats will induce theta brain waves.
-These brainwaves put you in a very deep state of relaxation.
-When you listen to binaural beats you will notice a feeling of dampening, a relaxing of your brain.
-This is your brain creating theta waves.
-Theta brainwaves correspond to a deep state of relaxation.
+To listen to binaural beats, you must use headphones.
+While listening, the beats will induce theta brain waves.
+These brainwaves put you in a profound state of relaxation.
+You will notice a feeling of dampening, a relaxing of your brain.

-While you are relaxed you will experience more intuition.
-Your conscious mind is relaxing and your subconscious is opening up, presenting intuitive experiences.
+While you are relaxed, you will experience more intuition.
+Your conscious mind is quiet, allowing your subconscious to speak to you.

 Jonah Lehrer, a contributor to Wired, says “The players instinctively knew which decks were good and bad, although the subject still had little inkling of which card piles were the most lucrative.
 The subject’s feelings figured out the game first.”

 If you want to hear your intuition you need to focus on the present moment and be mindful of what is happening in your body and mind.